anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 At that point I had a few options:

-- Leave it alone and treat the bottom bracket as a wear item.
+- Leave it alone and treat the bottom bracket as a wear item (more so than normal).
 - Try a different bottom bracket design that tolerates the shell better.
 - Modify the bottom bracket cup slightly so it is not squeezed as much.
 - Correct the frame shell.

-Correcting the frame shell is the most direct fix, but it is also the most permanent and the easiest to get wrong without proper piloted tooling.
+Correcting the frame shell is the most direct fix, but it is also permanent and easy to get wrong.
 A hand hone can remove material, but it will not reliably correct coaxial alignment, roundness, or parallelism.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/Cylinder Hone Kit.png">